 Watch this 90 second clip to get a glance at what we do.

-NYC Violin Studio offers group classes and private lessons to adults and children looking for a teacher with heart, compassion and tangible.
+NYC Violin Studio offers group classes and private lessons to adults and children looking for a teacher with heart, compassion and tangible results without wasting a lot of time.
 Having a thriving music education business in the heart of Manhattan, and some might argue, the center of the world, never came easy to those who tried.
 NYC Violin Studio boasts success after success in the melting pot of the world.
 Here is the story behind the studio.

 The founder, Antoinette Ady, grew up in Suffolk County on Long Island, surrounded by music at every turn.
 Taking music classes as early as 6 years old (in 1988), she quickly found a passion which would not soon fade.
 Beginning with choral activities and running the gamut of classroom instruments, she was soon teaching herself piano at home, when she wasn’t jamming with her brother on the drums of a locally gigging rock band (with permission, of course.)
 She soon took up violin and unbeknownst to her at the time, she had discovered a life-long passion.
 Always the creative, she continually sought to increase her own skill any way she could.
 Her family unable to afford private lessons, she made up in ardor what she lacked in private teachers.
 Practicing religiously, attending every weekly small group class with her conductor, one-on-one sessions with her orchestra conductors, joining chamber orchestra and pit orchestra, she kept her hands full learning repertoire and finding any chance to perform.
 Before finishing high school she had already recorded on a published album, Paul Biondi’s Hurricane Jar, as well as joined a local rock band.
 After graduating, she supported her local school’s orchestra by volunteering to play in the concert, obliging in bolstering the most recent students much to the relief of the conductor.